insight-creative/milksource.com/content/tours/_index.md

 ### 2025 World Dairy Expo Tours

 Once again, Rosendale Dairy will host ALL milk Source tours during WDE.
 Two time slots will be offered daily (morning & afternoon).
 Groups MUST reserve their spots in advance by calling (920)- 759-4673.
 Reservations will be limited to 25 people per tour on a first-requested/first-reserved basis.
-Tour groups are expected to show up promptly (Arrivals that show up 15 late for their designed time will be considered "cancelled.")&nbsp; Available tour times are listed below.
+Tour groups are expected to show up promptly (Arrivals that show up 15 minutes late for their designated time will be considered "cancelled.")&nbsp; Available tour times are listed below.

 &nbsp;